olefriis/simplepvr/README.md

 First of all, you need a computer and an HDHomeRun tuner box.
 On your computer, you need to have the "hdhomerun_config" tool on the path.

 You need Ruby 1.9.2 (or newer - 1.9.0 or newer is probably enough).
+Running the tests are not supported on Ruby 1.9.3, so for now, stick with 1.9.2.
 Dump this source somewhere, and run

         gem install bundler
         bundle install